nexus-xyz/nexus-zkvm/examples/README.md

 Programs in this repository are built against `nexus-rt`, a minimal RISC-V runtime for the nexus VM.
-After building the examples, you can run them using the `nexus-run` too, which is configure as the default for cargo in this crate:
+After building the examples, you can run them using the `nexus-run` tool, which is configured as the default for cargo in this crate:

 ```sh
 cargo run -r --bin example